Z0ntaro/Joke-Generator/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Feel free to contribute to this project by submitting issues or pull requests.
-Enjoy making yourself and others happy with some random jokes! 😄
+Enjoy making yourself and others happy with some jokes!

 ## 📝 Contributing